 Lindow rode a horse named Daisy Due to a National Barrel Horse Association championship early in her teens.
 She said she has won "millions of ribbons and some cash" from her barrel racing, the latter minuscule compared to the expense of competing, such as horse feed, food and fuel.

 Her second love?
 A tie between basketball and volleyball.
 She began playing both as a youth in Erie, a little more at Centaurus High School in Lafayette and a whole bunch of volleyball in Parker during her final two years of high school.
-That's when she joined the Front Range Volleyball Club in Parker, a nationally known organization that helps prepare
+That's when she joined the Front Range Volleyball Club in Parker, a nationally known organization that helps prepare youngsters for the college game and beyond.

 The Denver Post's sports reporters contribute analysis and notes on this blog dedicated to college sports.